Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Automatically scales horizontally

 **Explanation:**
-"Stateless traffic filtering" is incorrect.
+Stateless traffic filtering is incorrect.
 Security Groups are stateful; they track return traffic automatically.
-"Applies at subnet level" is incorrect.
+Applies at subnet level is incorrect.
 Security Groups are applied at the instance level.
-"Allows rules based on IP, protocol, and port" is correct.
+Allows rules based on IP, protocol, and port is correct.
 Security Groups define inbound and outbound rules using IP addresses, protocols, and ports.
-"Automatically scales horizontally" is incorrect.
+Automatically scales horizontally is incorrect.
 Security Groups do not scale compute resources; they control traffic.

 ---